 Subject Description Course I Course 2 Course 3 British & American Literature Literary analysis of works in the British American literary tradition.
-Choose 3 fro om LTEN 21, 22, 23, 25, or 26 Critical and Scientific Reasoning Understanding the techniques and grounds for scientific knowledge and thinking.
-Choose 3 fr om PHIL 10, 12, 15, 25, or 32 Ethical Thinking A focused study of the basis.
-Choose 3 fr om PHIL 13, 26, 27, 28, or 33 Fiction & Film, 20th Century Modern culture in novels, stories and films, focusing on the relationship between art and society.
-Choose 3 from m LTWL 4A, 4C, 4D, 4F, or 4M History of China and Japan China and Japan from ancient times to the present.
-HILD I0 HILD II HILD 12 History of Philosophy History of philosophy that serves as a prerequisite for philosophy majors.
-PHIL 31 PHIL 32 PHIL 33 Introduction to Greeks and Romans Study of the Greco-Roman world, its literature, myth, philosophy, history, and art.
-LTWL 19A LTWL 19B LTWL 19C Introduction to Philosophy An introduction to philosophy organized by topic.
-Choose 3 from PHIL I, I3 , 14, or 15 Multicultural U.S. Literature Literature of the U.S. within a variety of traditions and communities.
-LTEN 27 LTEN 28 LTEN 29 Race & Ethnicity in the U.S. Race, slavery, demographic patterns, ethnic variety, urban and rural life in the U.S. HILD 7A HILD 7B HILD 7C Third World Literature An introduction to cultures of various nations through selected texts.
-Choose 3 from TWS 21, 22 2, 23, or 25 U.S. History U.S. history from colonial times to the present.
+Choose 3 fr om LTEN 21, 22 , 23, 25, or 26 Critical and Scientific Reasoning Understanding the techniques and grounds for scientific knowledge and thinking.
+Choose 3 fr Choose 3 from PHIL 10, 12, 15, 25, or 32 Ethical Thinking A focused study of the basis.
+Choose 3 fi rom PHIL 13, 26 , 27, 28, or 33 Fiction & Film, 20th Century Modern culture in novels, stories and films, focusing on the relationship between art and society.
+Choose 3 from Choose 3 from LTWL 4A, 4C, 4D, 4F, or 4M History of China and Japan China and Japan from ancient times to the present.
+HILD 10 HILD 11 HILD 12 History of Philosophy History of philosophy that serves as a prerequisite for philosophy majors.
+PHIL 31 PHIL 32 PHIL 33 Introduction to Greeks and Romans nd Study of the Greco-Roman world, its literature, myth, philosophy, history, and art.
+LTWL 19B LTWL 19C Introduction to Philosophy An introduction to philosophy organized by topic.
+Choose 3 Choose 3 from PHIL 1, 13, 14, or 15 Multicultural U.S. Literature cultural U.S. Literature Literature of the U.S. within a variety of traditions and communities.
+LTEN 28 LTEN 29 Race & Ethnicity in the U.S. Race, slavery, demographic patterns, ethnic variety, urban and rural life in the U.S. HILD 7B HILD 7C Third World Literature An introduction to cultures of various nations through selected texts.
+Choose 3 from TWS 21, 22, 23, or 25 2, 23, or 25 U.S. History U.S. history from colonial times to the present.
 HILD 2A HILD 2B HILD 2C